OndrejKucera/knowledge_design_patterns/README.md

 Note: Here are not exhausted knowledge about patterns.

+Design patterns are a well-described solution to the most commonly encountered problems which occur during software development and represents the best practices evolved over a period of time by experienced software developers.
+They promote reusability which leads to a more robust and maintainable code.

 ## Replacing Object-Oriented Patterns with Functional Approach
  - [Functional Interface](https://github.com/OndrejKucera/knowledge_patterns/blob/master/Functional_Interface.md)
  - [State-Carrying Functional Interface](https://github.com/OndrejKucera/knowledge_patterns/blob/master/State-Carrying_Functional_Interface.md)